hapax/hapax.github.io/assets/binomial.md

 e^x \approx 1 + x.
 $$

-The natural logarithm is the inverse of this, so
+The natural logarithm is the inverse function, so

 $$
 x = \log e^x \approx \log(1 + x).